vvvv/visualprogramming.net/content/blog/2014/News/glowfestival-18-20-april-2014-ostuni-italy-international-video-mapping-open-call-indoor/index.md

 Image_name of author.jpg
 Make a compressed folder (.zip/.rar) with all file and call it in this way: Title of video_name of author.zip/.rar

-You must utilize a service for big files transfer like We Transfer  and sends all to info[](at)glowfestival.it with object: glowfestival_2014_Title of video_name of author
+You must utilize a service for big files transfer like We Transfer  and sends all to info<at>glowfestival.it with object: glowfestival_2014_Title of video_name of author